-BARHAM PRIMARY SCHOOL CURRICULUM MAP - ENGLISH - UPPER KS2 WRITING curriculum helps our children develop their linguistic skills, but also acquire the cultural capital they need to thrive in Britain and the World.
-Our school uses the United Nations Sustainable Development Goals (SDGs) as curriculum drivers.

-Curriculum offer Our vision- Intent

-Our English curriculum shows that we are committed to:

-- Inclusive and equitable quality education (SDG 4)

-- Reduced Inequalities (SDG 10)

-- Climate Action (SDG 13)

-- Gender Equality (SDG5)

-- Clean water and Sanitation (SDG 6)

-- Peace, Justice and Strong Intuitions (SDG 16)

-- Good health and Well-being (SDG3)

-- Life Below Water (SDG 14)

-Across the school, our reading and writing lessons are taught through high-quality texts which provide a link to explore one or more of the UN's SDGs

-National Curriculum Purpose of study

-English has a pre-eminent place in education and in society.
-A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
-Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
-Literature, especially, plays a key role in such development.
-Reading also enables pupils both to acquire knowledge and to build on what they already know.
-All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.

-At Barham, we have an English curriculum which is designed to empower and challenge our pupils, coming from various parts of the world, so that they become Global citizens of the 21st century.
-Our English

-National Curriculum Aims

-The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
-The national curriculum for English aims to ensure that all pupils:

-- read easily, fluently and with good understanding - develop the habit of reading widely and often, for both pleasure and information - acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language - appreciate our rich and varied literary heritage - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences - use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.
+BARHAM PRIMARY SCHOOL CURRICULUM MAP - ENGLISH - UPPER KS2 WRITING 2024-2025 Curriculum offer Our vision- Intent At Barham, we have an English curriculum which is designed to empower and challenge our pupils, coming from various parts of the world, so that they bec curriculum helps our children develop their linguistic skills, but also acquire the cultural capital they need to thrive in Britain and the World.
+Our school uses (SDGs) as curriculum drivers.
+Earfun's Global Goals Our English curriculum shows that we are committed to: Inclusive and equitable quality education (SDG 4) Reduced Inequalities (SDG 10) Climate Action (SDG 13) Gender Equality (SDG5) Clean water and Sanitation (SDG 6) Peace, Justice and Strong Intuitions (SDG 16) Good health and Well-being (SDG3) Life Below Water (SDG 14) Across the school, our reading and writing lessons are taught through high-quality texts which provide a link to explore one or more of the UN's SDGs National Curriculum Purpose of study English has a pre-eminent place in education and in society.
+A high-quality education in English will teach pupils to speak and write fluently so that they can and through their reading and listening, others can communicate with them.
+Through reading in particular, pupils have a chance to develop culturally, emoti Literature, especially, plays a key role in such development.
+Reading also enables pupils both to acquire knowledge and to build on what they already know. participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchise National Curriculum Aims The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command love of literature through widespread reading for enjoyment.
+The national curriculum for English aims to ensure that all pupils: read easily, fluently and with good understanding develop the habit of reading widely and often, for both pleasure and information • acquire a wide vocabulary, an understanding of gran and knowledge of linguistic conventions for reading, writing and spoken language • appreciate our rich and varied literary heritage • writing clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences • use discuss in order to learn; they should be able to elaborate and explain clearly their understanding and ideas are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in deb

-National Curriculum - Spoken Language

-The national curriculum for English reflects the importance of spoken language in

-The programmes of study for reading at key stages 1 and 2 consist of two dimensions:

-National Curriculum - Reading

-- word reading - comprehension (both listening and reading).